datacommonsorg/docsite/api/rest/v1/bulk_observations_series_linked.md

 ## Examples

-### Example 1: Get observations for all places within a parent place.
+### Example 1: Get observations for all places within an ancestor place.

 Get the population (DCID: `Count_Person`) for all counties in the US state of Delaware (DCID: `geoId/10`).